Claims-Based and Hybrid Measure

 - CMS Recalibrated PSI Measure – Includes the Patient Safety Indicators (PSIs) measure.

-- Mortality Measures – Includes the condition-specific acute myocardial infarction (AMI), chronic obstructive pulmonary disease (COPD), heart failure (HF), pneumonia and stroke measures; and the procedure-specific coronary artery bypass graft (CABG) measure.
+- Mortality Measures – Includes the condition-specific acute myocardial infarction (AMI), chronic obstructive pulmonary disease (COPD), heart failure (HF), and pneumonia measures; and the procedure-specific coronary artery bypass graft (CABG) measure.

 - Hospital Value-Based Purchasing (VBP) Mortality and Complication Measures

-- Readmission Measures – Includes the condition-specific AMI, COPD, HF, pneumonia and stroke measures, the procedure-specific CABG and total hip arthroplasty (THA) and/or total knee arthroplasty (TKA) measures; and the hospital-wide all-cause readmission (HWR) measure.
+- Readmission Measures – Includes the condition-specific AMI, COPD, HF, and pneumonia measures, the procedure-specific CABG and total hip arthroplasty (THA) and/or total knee arthroplasty (TKA) measures; and the hospital-wide all-cause readmission (HWR) measure.

 - Complication Measure – Includes the procedure-specific risk-standardized THA/TKA complication measure.

 - Payment Measures – Includes the condition-specific AMI, HF, and pneumonia payment measures, as well as the procedure-specific THA/TKA payment measure.

 - Excess Days in Acute Care (EDAC) Measures – Includes the condition-specific AMI, HF and pneumonia EDAC measures.